 3. Estate Tax Benefits The donation of an easement may result in a reduction in estate taxes.

 Does CRLC charge a fee?
 CRLC does not charge an application fee to consider a possible conservation easement.
 The fee is $500 and is due prior to a site visit by CRLC staff.
 A landowner is responsible, however, for covering all expenses for appraisal, legal, title, and recordation, as well as a Baseline Documentation Report (BDR) and a suggested donation to cover perpetual stewardship costs.
 In some instances, CRLC may require a survey, title insurance, Phase I Environmental Site Assessment, or other due diligence for which the landowner may incur the cost.

 Our online application form (below) outlines the requirements of our process and our appraisal policy.
-Please either print and mail this form or save and complete the fillable form and email to our land conservation manager, Jane Myers, at Capital Region Land Conservancy, P.O.
+You can print and complete this form and mail it to our land conservation manager, Jane Myers, at Capital Region Land Conservancy, P.O.
 Box 17306, Richmond, VA 23226 or scan and email it to email@example.com.